digitalrebar/doc/deployment/advanced-deployment.rst

 Commenting this line out will not allocate an admin address for that network.
-The admin server providing the provisioner will need to be routable from the other admin networks to network the admin server is on.
-The implication of this is that the admin node does not have to be on an admin network only routable to admin networks.
+The admin server providing the provisioner will need to be routable from the other admin networks to the network the admin server is on.
+The implication of this is that the admin node does not have to be on an admin network- only routable to admin networks.

 The network category system allows for the creation of multiple admin networks.
 Creating a new network is accomplished by adding a new network